-The Fund may seek investment opportunities within former "east bloc" countries in Eastern Europea.
+The Fund may seek investment opportunities within former "east bloc" countries in Eastern Europe.
 Most Eastern European countries had a centrally planned, socialist economy for a substantial period of time.
 The governments of many Eastern European countries have more recently been implementing reforms directed at political and economic liberalization, including efforts to decentralize the economic decision-making process and move towards a market economy.
-However, business entities in many Eastern European countries do not have an extended history of operating in a market-oriented economy, and the ultimate impact of Eastern European countries' attempts to move toward more market-oriented economies is currently unclear.
+However, business entities in many Eastern European countries do not have an extended history of operating in a market-oriented economy, and the ultimate impact of Eastern European countries 'attempts to move toward more market-oriented economies is currently unclear.
 In addition, any change in the leadership or policies of Eastern European countries may halt the expansion of or reverse the liberalization of foreign investment policies now occurring and adversely affect existing investment opportunities.
-As a result of recent events involving Ukraine and the Russian Federation, the United States and the European Union have imposed sanctions on certain Russian individuals and Russian corporations.
-Additional broader sanctions may be imposed in the future.
-These sanctions, or even the threat of further sanctions, may result in the decline of the value and liquidity of Russian securities, a weakening of the ruble or other adverse consequences to the Russian economy.
-These sanctions could also result in the immediate freeze of Russian securities, impairing the ability of the Fund to buy, sell, receive or deliver those securities.
-Sanctions could also result in Russia taking counter measures or retaliatory actions, which may further impair the value and liquidity of Russian and/or Ukrainian securities.
+As a result of recent events involving Ukraine and the Russian Federation, the United States and the European Union have imposed sanctions may result in the decline of the value and liquidity of Russian securities, a weakening of the ruble or other adverse consequences to the Russian economy.
+These sanctions could also result in Russia taking counter measures or retaliatory actions, which may further impair the value and liquidity of Russian and/or Ukrainian securities.

 The economies of emerging countries may differ unfavorably from the U.S. economy in such respects as growth of gross domestic product, rate of inflation, capital reinvestment, resources, self-sufficiency and balance of payments.
 Many emerging countries have experienced in the past, and continue to experience, high rates of inflation.
 In certain countries inflation has at times accelerated rapidly to hyperinflationary levels, creating a negative interest rate environment and sharply eroding the value of outstanding financial assets in those countries.
 Other emerging countries, on the other hand, have recently experienced deflationary pressures and are in economic recessions.
 The economies of many emerging countries are heavily dependent upon international trade and are accordingly affected by protective trade barriers and the economic conditions of their trading partners.
 In addition, the economies of some emerging countries are vulnerable to weakness in world prices for their commodity exports.
-The Fund's income and, in some cases, capital gains from foreign investments will be subject to applicable taxation in certain of the countries in which it invests, and treaties between the U.S. and such countries may not be available in some cases to reduce the otherwise applicable tax rates.
-See "Taxes".
+The Fund's income and, in some cases, capital gains from foreign investments will be subject to applicable tax rates.
+See "Taxes."